 What an absolutely delightful and gentle book!!
 It is geared for children 6 - 10 but most adults would love this one too.
 Read the author's synopsis below--it says it all--better then I ever could.

 "It is a story about the meaningful relationship between dogs and humans, but also between grandchildren and their grandfathers.
 It is a look at life through a child’s eyes, but also through those of a grandpa."

 There is so much love that shines through every page!!
 This book should be in every school library!!

-About the Book: (from Amazon)
+About the Book: (from the author's synopsis)

-Read a Chapter or Two Here
+Read a chapter or two here

 All opinions expressed are my own honest opinions.
 For more information please check my Disclosure Statement.
 Our giveaways are in no way sponsored or promoted by Facebook.